-Ginny Deerin, a marketing and fundraising pro, was inspired to create WINGS by the emotional lessons learned in her own life.
-She made relationship building, through activities like the Community Unity circle being led by instructor Karon Pickot, a key piece of the program.
+Ginny Deerin was inspired to create WINGS by the emotional lessons learned in her own life.
+She made relationship building, through activities like the Community Unity circle being led by instructor Karon Pickot, a key pi

 WINGS for Kids has one very big asset in its quest to teach children good social and emotional skills: founder and CEO Ginny Deerin.
 Deerin earned decades of experience as a marketing executive and professional fundraiser before launching the after-school program in Charleston, South Carolina, in the late 1990s.